-- Harry S. Truman Presidential Library and Museum (until it closes for renovation later this spring)
+- Harry S. Truman Presidential Library and Museum (closed for renovation until Fall 2020)

 How does it work?

-Beginning April 1, MCPL cardholders who are 18 years of age and older will be able to check out a Museum Pass for up to one week.
-Each Museum Pass includes a voucher valid for four adult, senior, or child admissions to one specific Independence attraction.
+MCPL cardholders who are 18 years of age and older can check out a Museum Pass for up to one week.
+Each Museum Pass includes a voucher valid for four adult, senior, or child admissions to one specific attraction.
 Passes are valid for general admission only.

 - Cardholders may only check out a Museum Pass to one attraction at a time.